Bank of Queensland (BOQ) H1 2025 earnings summary

 Completed conversion of 114 franchise owner-manager branches to a corporate-run network, consolidating 20 branches and welcoming 570 new team members.

-Advanced digital transformation with 140,000 ME deposit customers migrated to the new platform and 41% of retail deposit customers now on the digital banking platform.
+Advanced digital transformation with over 140,000 ME deposit customers migrated and digital mortgage pilot completed.

 Maintained strong capital, liquidity, and asset quality amid macroeconomic uncertainty.